lukas-krecan/ShedLock/README.md

 }
 ```

-If you have dependency on spring-data-redis 2 use ShedLock 1.x.x, ff you have dependency on spring-data-redis 1 use ShedLock 0.x.x.
+If you have dependency on spring-data-redis 2 use ShedLock 1.x.x, if you have dependency on spring-data-redis 1 use ShedLock 0.x.x.

 #### Redis (using Jedis)